AdamFP/AdColony-iOS-SDK/README.md

 ----------------------------------
 * AdColony 2.2 has been fully tested against the most recent iOS 7 betas and gold master seed
 * AdColony is now packaged as a framework and its API is not backwards compatible with AdColony 2.0 integrations
-* AdColony relies on additional frameworks and libraries; please see the Wiki for details
+* AdColony relies on additional frameworks and libraries; see the [quick start guide](https://github.com/AdColony/AdColony-iOS-SDK/wiki) for details.
 * The AdColony class has had methods removed and renamed for consistency
 * The AdColonyDelegate protocol has had methods removed and renamed; its use is no longer mandatory
 * The AdColonyTakeoverAdDelegate protocol has been renamed to AdColonyAdDelegate; it has had methods removed and renamed